tinymce/tinymce-docs/plugins/annotations.md

                 ed.focus();
               },
        ```
 > Note: The annotator plugin is still in its experimental stage, hence we are using 'experimental' in 'ed.experimental.annotator.annotate'.
 A user will see a *Using experimental API: annotator* warning on his console.
-Please ignore this warning, we are working on this.
+Please ignore this warning, we are working on it.

 ### 2. Registering the Annotator Plugin